DZakh/rescript-json-schema/README.md

 ## Usage
 ### Define a struct

-The main entity you will use is the **struct<'value>**.
+The main entity you will use is the **struct: S.t<'value>**.
 It describes the structure of the value, as well as contains meta information for parsing, serializing, and converting to JSON Schema.

 ```rescript
 type author = {id: float}